TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 10/Exodus 10.17.md

 ---

-Now therefore forgive, I pray thee, my sin only this once, and entreat Jehovah your God, that he may take away from me this death only.
+Now therefore please forgive my sin again, and pray to Yahweh your God, that he may also take away from me this death."